josh-collinsworth/joco-sveltekit/src/routes/blog/posts/announcing-quina-my-first-app.md

 You can build a PWA with anything you might use to build a website; plain ol' HTML, CSS and JavaScript will work just fine, and you definitely don't _need_ to use a framework (let alone one as robust as Nuxt).
 As I considered the options, however, it became clear that Nuxt was my #1 choice, and one I've never regretted.

+<Callout class="former-highlight">Progressive Web Apps are essentially websites, but with some extra features that make them behave like native&nbsp;apps.</Callout>

 **Nuxt** is a framework for building apps with Vue (Vue being a JavaScript component framework).
 As the name implies, Nuxt is the Vue equivalent of React's Next.js, if that helps.

 In any case: Nuxt helps you create web apps by giving you all the things you might want while building with Vue, such as routing and global state management (you create pages just by plopping files in a `/pages` directory; how novel!), and wraps them all up in one easy-to-use package.

 ### Why Nuxt?